Exploring Big Ideas With Young Writers

 Karen Eastwood

 Karen Eastwood is a storyteller, writer, podcast host and educator.
-She has worked on Newcastle Library's early literacy programs including, Stories Come Alive, (formerly known as The Wacky Wombat Show) as well as the annual Book Week Show.
-Karen has facilitated storytelling and creative writing programs for all ages.
+She is the author of The Luck of the Draw, the memoirs of Vietnam War veteran Allen May.
+Karen has worked on Newcastle Library's early literacy programs including Stories Come Alive (formerly known as The Wacky Wombat Show), as well as the annual Book Week Show and is the host of several of their podcast series.
+She has facilitated storytelling and creative writing programs for all ages under the umbrella of Story Spot, where she collaborates with other Newcastle creatives such as Curious Legends, Sketch It Live and the Newcastle Museum.
 Her mission is to help people have fun building connections through the sharing of stories.
 She especially enjoys helping children discover how to use the magic and power of words to convey their own unique perspectives and stories.

 Catherine Owen

-Cath Owen is a primary school teacher and writer who is lucky enough to live in beautiful Port Stephens on Worimi land.
+Cath Owen is a primary school teacher and emerging writer who is lucky enough to live in beautiful Port Stephens on Worimi land.
 She has always loved stories in all forms, whether reading them, writing them or seeing them performed.
 She is a strong supporter of public education and is thrilled to be able to share her passion for stories and to help students in the Hunter region to develop their own voices.
-In her spare time, she loves to read, write, sing and to enjoy the natural beauty of Port Stephens with her kids.
+She was a 2024 recipient of a Varuna Residential Fellowship, where she continued her work in middle grade fiction.
+Her manuscript for The Christmas Cult received the Whitsundays Literary Heart Award for Best Unpublished Manuscript.
+In her spare time, Cath loves to read, write, sing and to enjoy the natural beauty of Port Stephens with her kids.

 Malini Stephen

-Malini Stephen is a teacher and writer, passionate about all things reading and writing.
-Malini has previously lived in Darwin and now resides in Newcastle.
+Malini Stephen is a teacher and emerging writer, passionate about all things reading and writing.
+Malini has previously lived in Darwin and now resides in Newcastle, where she is working on two novels that explore themes of family, cultural identity, and connection to place.
+She has recently completed a novel writing course at the Australian Writers Centre.
 Malini believes creativity is important for developing young minds to expand their imagination, and she works to support others with the skills to explore their ideas, create new worlds and make sense of this one.

 Jacqueline Wright